JasherIO/jasher.io/src/data/blog/2018-08-01-roster-shuffle-in-effect.md

   - Content Update
   - Rocket Street
 ---
+As the offseason draws to a close, we look forward to the next season of RLCS.
+As is tradition, the roster lock dates for RLCS and Rival Series

 **Europe**

 | Team | Starter 1 | Starter 2 | Starter 3 | Substitute |